orbitdb/field-manual/00_Introduction/00_Introduction.md

 TODO: 1999-2004 Napster, Kazaa, etc.

 The publication of the Bitcoin whitepaper in October 2008, started a new renaissance in our industry.
 Not only did it prove out a new technology in the blockchain, but it began a new way of thinking about distributed systems in general.
-In addition to giving rise to a new generation of financial applications with a high degree of speculative activity, Bitcoin's underlying _proof-of-work_ algorithm
+In addition to giving rise to a new generation of financial applications with a high degree of speculative activity, Bitcoin's underlying (and beyond computationally expensive) _proof-of-work_ algorithm gave us distributed consensus.

 Thegave the industry a new focus and a new way of thinking about a critical finance.
 The fact that it was published by a mysterious figure, the so-called Satoshi Nakamoto, only served to mystify technologists and

+TODO: The gig economy, distrbuted serfdom,

+TODO: IPFS

 We would argue that cryptocurrency and blockchain technologies only laid the foundation of our distributed future.
 Projects like IPFS, which harness the power of directed acyclic graphs.
 TODO: Filecoin